 The outer layer is your protection against the harsher physical elements.
 Outer shells offer varied defence against the likes of wind, rain and snow.

 Designed to fit over several other layers, these jackets come in a range of different sizes and designs.
 Your base and mid-layers will be for nothing if your outer layer doesn’t keep you dry, and wind can quickly bring your temperature down if it penetrates your clothing.
 Outer layers also have varying breathability that will determine your level of comfort.

 When selecting an outer layer, you need to consider what you’ll likely face.
 If keeping dry is the aim, you may need to sacrifice on breathability, but it’s often better to be sweaty rather than soaked through.

 If you want to focus on comfort and breathability – perhaps with a softshell jacket – you won’t get the same level of water protection.
 Some jackets are designed for both, but these will generally be the priciest options.
 If it’s dry and cold, a padded jacket is also a good idea and you can get waterproof puffer jackets for the coldest, wettest months of the year; these, however, are bulky and far too hot when it’s milder.

 Outer layers are available in all sorts of designs to suit different needs.
 Some are so lightweight (such as waterproof packaway jackets), that they can be wrapped up and packed away in a pocket or supplied pouch, although they won’t have as strong a defence.
 Some, like 3 in 1 jackets, are even designed with removable fleeces that will cover two layers with one item.
-For bottoms, we have a range of waterproof trousers that can be pulled on over existing trousers and even waterproof boots for a layer of rain protection at a moment’s notice.
+Take a look at our Women’s and Men’s Waterproof Winter Coats for more inspiration.

 These items offer warmth and protection for your extremities and often help keep cold air and moisture from getting between your layers – essential for maintaining your effectively structured outfit.